 Also make sure you mention this fact in your WILL too, or if you are not going to create a WILL right now, you can take the life insurance policy under MWP Act, so that your nominee will be the final person (it can only be wife and kids if you add MWP) who gets the money.

 If you have bought the term plan long back and now your preference has changed, it’s better to change the nominee name.

 You should ideally have 1 term plan policy in your life insurance portfolio, the max can be 2 policies.
 But nothing more than that.

 When you buy any life insurance policy, it’s mandatory as per their rules to disclose the old insurance policy you already have.
-In most of the cases, when people buy a term plan for the first time, they already have couple of traditional insurance plans, but they fail to declare that.
+In most the cases, when people buy a term plan for the first time, they already have a couple of traditional insurance plans, but they fail to declare that.

 If you have already bought a term plan without mentioning your old policies, you should reach the customer care of your term plan company and share with them about your old policies.

-The premium for you is same if you buy it from company directly only or through these brokers.
+The premium for you is the same if you buy it from the company directly only or through these brokers.
 These brokers give you various options to choose from and help you buy the policy which you want.

 You can approach these brokers if you really feel they will add value to your transaction.
 I am not saying that online brokers are the only way to buy.
 If you are very critical of them or are old fashioned, then you can directly reach to company or your neighborhood broker.

 One of the things which you should immediately do after receiving the policy is to check all the fine points and a copy of your medical examination.
 Nowadays, the policy papers have your medical records.